 When kids in our classrooms are hurting from traumatic experiences like divorce, bullying and abuse, we want to help—but it can be hard to know just what to say or do.
-We collected real questions from teachers in our Facebook community about these tough situations and asked trauma expert Dr. Caelan Soma, clinical director of the National Institute for Trauma and Loss in Children, a program of the Starr Global Learning Network, to share her best advice.
+We collected real questions from teachers in our Facebook community about these tough situations and asked trauma expert Dr. Caelan Soma, chief clinical officer and senior trainer at Starr Commonwealth, a non-profit organization that provides schools with resources to help children experiencing trauma, to share her best advice.

 Q: “How can I help my first grade student whose family is going through a really difficult divorce?
 I am seeing regression in my student and a lot of anxiety around pickup and drop-off, and I want to approach her parents in a useful and non-confrontational way.”